The Bell Jar Summary

 You should have behaved better, then.

-The Bell Jar, chapter 14
+The Bell Jar, Mrs. Greenwood, Chapter 14

-Gradually, Estherā€™s mother agrees to get her out of the hospital on the condition she will be a good girl and cooperate with her doctors.
+Gradually, Esther’s mother agrees to get her out of the hospital on the condition she will be a good girl and cooperate with her doctors.
 But one day, Esther turned over a tray of thermometers to steal a ball of mercury.
 She keeps playing with it, watching the mercury decompose into smaller parts and then reassembling again without any trace of a crack.

-In chapter 15, Estherā€™s mother has run out of money on the hospital bills.
+In chapter 15, Esther’s mother has run out of money on the hospital bills.
 Philomena Guinea undertakes the payment for a private mental asylum.

-If Mrs Guinea had given me a ticket to Europe, or a round-the-world cruise, it wouldn’t have made one scrap of difference to me, because wherever I sat… I would be sitting under the same glass bell jar, stewing in my own sour air.
+If Mrs Guinea had given me a ticket to Europe, or a round-the-world cruise, it wouldn’t have made one scrap of difference to me, because wherever I sat

-The Bell Jar, chapter 15
+The Bell Jar, Esther Greenwood, Chapter 15

 On the way, Esther thinks of jumping from a bridge.
 But her mother and brother hold the car doors so that she cannot escape.